 Ryan Claycomb teaches courses in modern drama, critical theory, theatre history, dramaturgy and contemporary literature for both English and Theatre.
 His research responds to questions surrounding performances of the real--real people, real places, and real events--and the political, ethical, and formal issues that arise.
+His book In the Lurch: Verbatim Theater and the Crisis of Democratic Deliberation is forthcoming from University of Michigan Press in early 2023.

 PhD, University of Maryland, College Park